Jjimenez55993292/Jacinto_J_Portfolio/README.md

 # [Project 1: Second-Order Regression Models](https://wuhin8b1kkvpihrezztacq-on.drv.tw/www.project5.com/project_5.html)
+## Scenario:
-### Scenario:
+### Wage Growth Modeling:
-You are an analyst working for the government, and you have access to a set of historical data that can be used to study the wage growth of the labor force.
-Governments are interested in studying wage growth patterns based on their economic agenda.
+The government has access to a set of historical data that can be used to study the wage growth of the labor force.
+Governments are interested in learning wage growth patterns based on their economic agenda.
 This data set has other economic factors that are related to wage growth.
-You will use this data set to create models for wage growth.
+The data set will help create models for wage growth.

 ![image](https://user-images.githubusercontent.com/79177516/137412885-ff9205cb-3ed8-4452-a61e-f7354ce3d3b9.png)